 How do 100% nitrile mats hold up to liquids?
 We soaked a pure nitrile mat in water for 72 hours to see if the waterproof claims were true.

 Peel back all layers during life expectancy research and conversations.
 Focusing exclusively on cost without factoring in quality may save you on the front end but can amount to significantly more over time.

 2. Beware of hidden fees.
-Many anti-fatigue mat providers increase prices when customizations are requested.
+Many anti-fatigue mat providers triple or quadruple prices when custom shapes and sizes are requested.
 That $10 per square foot quote might double if you request a unique shape or various cutouts.
-At AcroMat, the price per square foot never changes.
-If you need a mat with multiple angles and pivots to maneuver around equipment, the cost per square foot will remain the same.
+At AcroMat, you pay only for the amount of material used.
+If you add a custom cutout?
+The price drops because you're using less material.

 3. Try before you buy.
 Get a free sample, something you can really put to the test.
 Your provider should be more than happy to send you a free, full-sized sample to make sure you know what you're investing in and that it will serve your people in the way you need.

 4. Get feedback.
 28% of the safety leaders we polled say they don't begin looking for new mats until there is a "complaint, injury, or close-call."
 If you wait for a complaint, the musculoskeletal or ergonomic injury already happened.
 No matter what you do next, your employees are left to deal with the physical and emotional consequences.
 Worse, your search for new mats is reactive.

 Reactive searches lead to reactive purchases.
 Safety leaders end up skipping critical steps enroute to mats that are the wrong size and shape, the wrong material for the application, haven't been sampled, and come with ambiguous warranties.

 Where should you start?
 Go down to the plant level.
 Stand on the mats yourself.
 Watch operators for over 30 minutes to see how they navigate their workstation, if the mat is big enough, if it slides, or if it's causing any trip and fall risks.